Sarthak1311/CustomerChurnPrediction/README.md

 3. **Experiment Tracking** — track parameters, metrics, artifacts.
 4. **Versioning & Reproducibility** — using tools such as DVC to version data and pipeline stages.
 5. **Configuration Management** — using `params.yaml` and maybe other configuration files.
-6. **Deployment / Monitoring** (if applicable) — if this is extended into production, includes deploying the model and monitoring performance.

 ---
 ## Repository Structure